issa-project/issa-pipeline/pipeline/README.md

 An additional step specifically identifies geographic entities by looking for GeoNames mappings in the corresponding Wikidata concepts.

-On this step for each document's json file the pipeline invokes each of these tools for each part of a document (title, abstract, body).
+On this step for each document's JSON file the pipeline invokes each of these tools for each part of a document (title, abstract, body).
 The tool's responses are encapsulated into a simple schema:
 ```
 {'paper_id' <str>,
  'title':      { DBPedia Spotlight or Entity-fishing response },